Sand Lake Imaging is now offering the Genius 3D Mammography Exam, a more accurate way to screen for breast cancer.

 These digital mammography systems create clearer, more accurate images than an x-ray mammography.

-Our top of the line hologic digital mammography systems allow for sharp, detailed images with superior resolution and reduced exposure and compression time.
-The fully automatic, self adjusting, self releasing tilt compression paddle conforms to the natural contour of the breast, making positioning easier and offering incomparable patient comfort.
+Our top-of-the-line Hologic Selenia Dimensions Tomographic Mammography systems allow for sharp, detailed images with superior resolution, reduced exposure, and less compression time.
+The fully automatic, self-adjusting, self-releasing tilt compression paddle conforms to the natural contour of the breast, making positioning easier and offering incomparable patient comfort.

 The American Cancer Society recommends the following guidelines for breast cancer screening in women who have no symptoms of breast cancer:

 - Women in their 20s and 30s should have a clinical breast examination by a health care professional every 3 years.

 - Beginning at age 40, women should have a clinical breast examination by a health care professional every year.

 - Women age 40 and older should have a screening mammogram every year and should continue to do so for as long as they are in good health.